 A. I do not typically install railings outdoors because we build our steps an average of 16 inches in depth, so a person can rotate 360 degrees without trouble.
 Railings are often placed inside because indoor steps are typically only about 8 inches wide.
 However, if a homeowner really wants a railing, a custom iron railing often suits an outdoor staircase well.
-I recommend putting the railing in the center of the steps instead of each side because outdoor stairs often turn, and this can be tricky.
-Or, a pressure treated wood post such as cedar can also make a nice split rail material.
-Place a vertical rail of cedar on the top and bottom and insert hand rails about 36-inches high.
+I recommend putting the railing in the center of the steps instead of on each side because outdoor stairs often turn, and this can be tricky.
+A pressure-treated-wood post such as cedar can also make a nice split rail material.
+Place a vertical rail of cedar on the top and bottom and insert hand rails about 36 inches high.

 Q. How do concrete steps and decorative stone steps compare regarding costs, design, durability, etc.?
-Please focus on the more formal type of concrete steps (as opposed to, say, making precast concrete stepping stones).
+Let's focus on the more formal type of concrete steps (as opposed to, say, making precast concrete stepping stones).

 A. Concrete steps cost about $300 per step to be installed as opposed to $150 for a stone step.
-While concrete as a material may be cheaper than stone, it is much harder and more time consuming to install.
-On average, it takes about two full days to lay concrete steps, but only half a day for stone stairs.
+While concrete as a material may be cheaper than stone, it's much harder and more time consuming to install.
+On average, it takes about two full days to lay concrete steps but only half a day for stone stairs.
 The prep and installation of concrete is also much more meticulous because there is more room for error.

 I also tend to prefer stone over concrete steps because of the aesthetics and durability.
-Stone is more durable, as concrete tends to crack unless laid perfectly, and it is available in more shapes and colors than concrete.
+Stone is more durable, as concrete tends to crack unless laid perfectly, and it's available in more shapes and colors than concrete.
 So, especially when considering a DIY project, I recommend stone for outdoor steps.
 Stones and pavers can also be replaced if needed, while concrete steps would need to be re-poured.
 If a homeowner is looking to install a more formal outdoor stairway, then I recommend pavers because they are much stronger than mixed concrete at 9500 PSI.

 Q. How far down do you have to excavate to lay the groundwork for concrete steps?

 A. Excavation to lay the ground work for concrete steps should go at least 6 to 8 inches.
 If you live in colder weather, you'll need to dig around 18 to 20 inches.

 Work from the bottom toward the top, and use a trowel to smooth the tops of the concrete steps as you go.
-Then, you’ll need to remove the wood boxes.
+Then you’ll need to remove the wood boxes.
 Timing is essential for this part, as you want to wait until the concrete is dry enough to keep its form but wet enough for the wood to move and the concrete to be smoothed on the edges.
 A good test for this would be the finger test.
 Touch it; if your finger sinks right in, it’s too soft.
 Wait until your finger leaves a 1/8 inch imprint, but that’s it.
 The whole project will take, on average, two full days.
 Due to the intensive nature of this type of work, it's best left to the pros.

 Q. What material makes the best sub-layer for concrete steps?

-A. I recommend using crush and run materials (base layer).
-They should be placed 6-inches below the step line.
-If you live in northern climates where you reach below freezing throughout the winter, you will need to add a 12-inch sub base below that, making it an 18-inch base total.
-This is because freezing can cause what we call a heaving factor, where aggregate can move with heat and water after a hard freeze.
+A. I recommend using crush and run materials.
+They should be placed 6 inches below the step line.
+If you live in northern climates where you reach below freezing throughout the winter, you'll need to add a 12-inch sub base below that, making it an 18-inch base total.
+This is because freezing can cause a heaving factor, where aggregate can move with heat and water after a hard freeze.
 In the 12 inches below the crush and run materials, add surge stone which is about the size of a large egg.
 This prevents moisture from pushing up on the product.